cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 > [!NOTE]
 > The non-strict equality operators in Mindustry (and, by extension, Mindcode), i.e. `==`, `!=`,
 > consider numeric values equal when they differ by less than `0.000001`.
 The `isEqual` function
-> allows to compare values using different precision.
+> allows comparing values using different precision.

 ### nullToZero